The One in the Middle Is the Green Kangaroo: Plot

-The story follows second-grader Freddy Dissel --a middle child-- who feels emotionally squashed between his older brother (Mike) and his younger sister (Ellen).
-Mike got new clothes and Freddy was forced to wear Mike's old clothes.
-As for Ellen (Freddy's younger sister), even though Freddy used to have his own room, he was forced to bunk with --share a room-- with Mike.
-Because Ellen (his younger sister) moved into his --Freddy's-- old bedroom.
-On Mike, Freddy tried to join Mike and his friends.
-But Mike said that Freddy was getting in his way.
-On Ellen, Freddy tried to play with her (Ellen).
-Ellen did not know how to play Freddy's way.
-And while Freddy played with blocks, Ellen messed up Freddy's blocks.
-Freddy got mad (because Ellen knocked down his blocks) and he pinched Ellen.
-And Ellen, she cried.
+The story follows second-grader Freddy Dissel (about 8 years old).
+He is a middle child and feels emotionally squashed between his older brother Mike and his younger sister Ellen.
+Mike (who was 9 years old) received new clothes and Freddy is forced to wear Mike's old clothes.
+Freddy was forced to share a room with Mike because Ellen (the youngest --about 7 years old) moved into Freddy's old bedroom.
+Freddy tried to join Mike and his friends but Mike said that Freddy was getting in his way.
+Freddy tried to play with Ellen.
+But she did not know how to play Freddy's way.
+And she messed up (and knocked down) Freddy's blocks.
+When Freddy got mad (because Ellen messed up --and knocked over-- his blocks) and pinched Ellen, she cried.
+Then Ellen cried and told Mrs. Dissel that Freddy pinched her when she messed up, wrecked, and knocked down his blocks.
+So Mrs. Dissel confronted Freddy for pinching his little sister.
 He does not seem to get much attention, until he lands a role in a school play as a green kangaroo.